pmprosociety/authcompanion/README.md

 - [x] **Profile and Credentials Management:** Update the password and profile information of your users using AuthCompanion's REST APIs.
 - [x] **Account Recovery:** Restore a user's access to their account using the **Forgot Password** flow.
-This flow includes a special link for recovering an account quickly.
+This flow sends a special link via email for recovering an account quickly.
-- [x] **Hooks** Receive notifications via a webhook after a user has: logged in, registered, or updated their account.
+- [x] **Hooks:** Receive notifications via a webhook after a user has: logged in, registered, or updated their account.
+Hooks are used to trigger an integration or custom logic each time a user performs an action, like logging in.
 - [x] **Token Lifecycle & Logout:** Keep the user's token refreshed while they are using your application.
 Then, when a user is done in your app, securely log them out.